 Here come the emotional benefits of a dentistry programme abroad.
 There is less competition, so the stress is also less.
 It is probably cheaper, so the financial burden is not quite as heavy.
 The availability of schools is also significant, so future doctors can choose with an abundance mindset instead of a scarcity one.

 Last but not least, aspiring doctors will receive experiential benefits from pursuing education abroad.
-You will travel to exciting places, get to know an alluring culture, and even learn a bit of a new language.
+You will travel to exciting places, get to know an alluring culture, and even learn a new language.
 Moreover, students abroad become more self-reliant, mature, and disciplined.
 It comes with the territory.

 Is it all worth it?
 It is.
 Every step of the way.

 Many students have already studied Science-related degrees or Dental Therapy & Hygiene.
-Hence they have the pre-clinical knowledge needed to skip the pre-clinical years of a traditional full-time dentistry course.
-These students can study dentistry in 4 years in Europe, or sometimes even 3 years.
+Hence they have the pre-clinical knowledge needed to enter into an undergraduate 6-year dentistry course but start in year 2 or 3.

 Most universities have dentistry programmes that are 5 or 6 years long.
 The graduate route into Dental Medicine is a fast-track accelerated dentistry programme allowing students to graduate sooner and become practising dentists quicker.